yang052513/animeknow/README.md

 ## What is animeKnow?

-animeKnow is a Web App that built with React.js framework and recommends random animation based on your preference filter!
+animeKnow is a Web App that built with React.js framework and recommends featured animation from Bangumi API.
+Bangumi API has tons of animation database which is very useful.
 Sometime you dont know what to watch? animeKnow helps you find the animation for you.

 ## Features